BEAT THE DEVIL

 Over the past decades, however, Beat The Devil has gained a cult status.
 It was a film way ahead of the times and many audiences at the time of it's release simply did not know how to take it.
 Bogart fans were baffled by it because it was unlike his usual fare (he supposedly hated the film).
 It is a movie that is hilarious, especially after repeated viewings.
 Jennifer Jones was never funnier (actually she was never the given the chance to be) and many critics agreed that she was the most hilarious character in the film.

 Beware of public domain prints of this film.
 The quality is very poor and almost unwatchable.
-However, A&E occasionally shows an excellent print of it.
+However, an excellent restored version is available from Twilight Time.

 Back to Film Index